 What's going on?

-Sean, happy New Year to you and your family and all your listeners.
+Sean, happy new year to you and your family and all your listeners.

 Thank you.

-You're missing you're missing out on sunny Florida.
+You're missing out on sunny Florida.

 Yeah, okay, rub it in.

-What's how how many degrees in Winter Park near Orlando today?
+How many degrees in Winter Park near Orlando today?

 Beautiful.